 After recognizing or identifying an addiction to Oxycodone, it is time to take action.
 Quitting the drug, going to a rehab program and committing to a lifetime of sobriety are the keys to success.

-After completing a detox, short term residential treatment is often ideal.
+After completing a detox, residential treatment is often ideal.
 This is an intensive approach that offers 24/7 accountability and medical attention.

 Combatting an Oxycodone addiction isn’t easy, but the right treatment can make a big difference.
 At Healing Springs Ranch in Tioga, Texas, custom treatment can get to the heart of an opiate or painkiller addiction and help you find sobriety.
 To begin your journey to recovery, call 866-656-8384 today.